masterofobzene/CollectionCurator-script/README.md

 #import tensorflow as tf
 #tf.compat.v1.disable_eager_execution()

-#Collection Curator is a "closeups" picture remover.
+#NSFW Collection Curator is a "closeups" picture remover.
 It is a humble and newbie-made script to filter pictures without faces, helping the curation process of picture collections.
 This was thought with NSFW use in mind but you can use it for other purposes.

 #Input from user, here you tell where to look for pictures.
 You can drag and drop folders.
 source_input = input("Please paste the directory containing images: ")